bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 364 m (1194 ft)

 While driving down Highway 68, I noticed a trail with a roadside cairn at the base of Horton Ridge.
 It didn't appear on any maps I checked.
-Since I’d never been up Horton Ridge, I returned a few days later to explore.
+Since I’d never been up Horton Ridge, I returned a few days later to see where it went.
 If it didn’t reach the summit, perhaps it could be an approach route.

-This wasn’t some obscure trail.
+This wasn’t an obscure trail.
 It was well-developed with plank stairs and stone steps.
 From the trailhead, I crossed a glade to the first stairs.
 Above them, aided by a series of short switchbacks, the trail continued climbing.
-After turning to traverse the base of a cliff band, I realised I was in a sports climbing area.
+After the path turned to traverse the base of a cliff band, I realised I was in a sports climbing area.
 Ropes lay around, and bolts extended up vertical rock faces.
 I stopped to talk to climbers who told me the cliffs were called Birdwatchers Crag.

 Being in trees, there was nothing to see, so I soon headed back down.
 Instead of descending the cliff, I went 30 m east around it.
 Back on my ascent route, I looked for viewpoints, but trees limited seeing much.
 I took a panorama of Hunchback Hills (at the top of the page) before returning to the trail and following it back.

-No one will be drawn to climb Horton Ridge for the views, but anyone who climbed Horton Hill may feel compelled to ascend its sister.
+No one will be drawn to climb Horton Ridge for the views, but anyone who climbed Horton Hill may feel compelled to ascend its sister summit.
 Not only is the route via Birdwatchers Crag the shortest way up, but it’s probably the most interesting.

 The trail crosses a clearing before reaching the slope